nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 This is a responsive page and should look good on mobile, tablets and desktop.
 There is one breakpoint at 480px.
 Below this the content should be full width.
-Above this the content should be centered on the screen, with max-width of 800px.
+Above this the content should be centered on the screen, with max-width of 800px, however the neutral-light background on the header should extend from edge-to-edge of the page.
 In both cases there should be 24px of left and right padding.
 So the effective max-width for content on desktops is 800 - (2 * 24) = 752px.

 ## General Guidelines